-I am a PhD student in Peter O'Connor's group based in the Ion Cyclotron Resonance Laboratory, Millburn House, Department of Chemistry.
+I am a PhD student in Peter O'Connor's group based in the Ion Cyclotron Resonance Laboratory, Millburn House, Chemistry Department.

-My PhD project is in collaboration with Syngenta and focused on "Detailed Structural Analysis of Agrochemicals using Advanced Mass Spectrometry Methods."
+My PhD project is in collaboration with Syngenta and focuses on "Detailed Structural Analysis of Singly Charged Agrochemicals using Advanced Mass Spectrometry Techniques."

 Structure elucidation is essential to ensure the correct target molecule has been synthesized and also supports the determination of any by-products and impurities that may have formed during synthesis.
 High-resolution accurate mass spectrometry has become the front-line tool for structural elucidation for agrochemicals and pharmaceuticals due to its ability to handle complex samples and characterize low-level components of interest.
 High mass accuracy and mass resolution allows reliable confirmation of elemental formula for precursor and product ions to interpret a spectrum and establish the structure.
 Elucidating the structure of a known molecule allows acquisition of a fingerprint spectrum of that molecule which can help in the elucidation of their respective metabolites.
 This is crucial for agrochemicals and drugs molecules, as their metabolites can be potentially toxic to humans, plants, and the environment.

 Using different fragmentation techniques (such as collisionally activated dissociation (CAD/CID), infrared multiphoton dissociation (IRMPD), electron-induced dissociation (EID), and ultraviolet photodissociation (UVPD)) we investigate the fragmentation patterns of these species.
 We couple these fragmentation techniques and employ the advantages of two-dimensional mass spectrometry (2DMS) to aid with the structural analysis of complex mixtures.